 Multiple Vehicle Accidents: This type of accident involves more than one vehicle and is often referred to as a “pile up”.

 Even drivers who drive safely and obey all traffic laws may still be involved in a crash – car accidents are often caused by someone else’s negligent behavior.
-At the Law Offices of Thomas J. Gosse, we are committed to holding negligent parties liable for the injuries and damage they caused.
+At the Law Office of Thomas J. Gosse, we are committed to holding negligent parties liable for the injuries and damage they caused.
 Some common causes of car accidents include:

 New Jersey follows a modified comparative negligence standard, under which plaintiffs who were injured may recover damages if they were less than 50 percent responsible for the accident.
 Therefore, even if you were partially to blame for the accident (less than 50 percent), you will still be able to recover a reduced amount equal to your percentage of fault for the accident.